Biden names U.S.'s former UN ambassador Power to lead USAID | Politics

 "Power will rally the international community and work with our partners to confront the biggest challenges of our time — including COVID-19, climate change, global poverty, and democratic backsliding," his transition team said in a statement.
 "A crisis-tested public servant and diplomat, Ambassador Power has been a leader in marshaling the world to resolve long-running conflicts, respond to humanitarian emergencies, defend human dignity, and strengthen the rule of law and democracy," it added.

-The long-time human rights advocate served as U.S. ambassador to the UN under former Democratic President Barack Obama and then-Vice President Biden from 2013 to 2017.
+The longtime human rights advocate served as U.S. ambassador to the United Nations under Democratic then-President Barack Obama and then-Vice President Biden from 2013 to 2017.
 Power, 50, also served as a White House national security staffer under Obama from 2009 to 2013.
-A former journalist, she won a Pulitzer Prize for her book “A Problem from Hell,” a study of U.S. failure to prevent genocide.
+A former journalist, she won a Pulitzer Prize for her book "A Problem from Hell," a study of U.S. failure to prevent genocide.

+"As a journalist, activist, and diplomat, I've seen the world-changing impact of USAID.
+At this critical moment, I feel immensely fortunate to have the chance to serve again, working with the incredible USAID team to confront COVID-19, climate change, humanitarian crises, & more," Power posted on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)